peter50216/trailblazer.github.io/gems/operation/controller.md

 ## Form

 To render the operation's form, use `#form`.
-This is identical to `#present` with two additional steps.
+This is identical to `#present` plus the contract is being instantiated.

     class CommentsController < ApplicationController
       def new